deckgo/deckdeckgo/docs/docs/components/app-components-inline-editor/app-components-inline-editor.md

 This component could be added to your web application using the following methods.

-> If you are using our Starter Kit this template is included.
-You don't need to install it so therefore you should skip the "Installation" chapter.

 ### Using from a CDN

 It's recommended to use [unpkg](https://unpkg.com/) to use the [DeckDeckGo] inline editor from a CDN.
 To do so, add the following include script in the main HTML file of your project: